+- It is not necessary to use the choke when starting a warm engine. - If the choke knob is left in the "START" (start) position while the engine is running, the engine will run poorly or stall. - 5.
 Pull the manual starter handle slowly until you feel resistance.
 Then give a strong pull straight out to crank and start the engine.
 Repeat if necessary.

-After the engine starts, slowly return the manual starter handle to its original position before releasing it.
+- After the engine starts, slowly return the manual starter handle to its original position before releasing it. - 7.
+Slowly return the throttle grip to the fully closed position.

 - When the engine is cold, it needs to be warmed up.
-For further information, see page 43. - If the engine is warm and fails to start, open the throttle slightly and try to start the engine again.
-If the engine still fails to start, see page 74. - Slowly return the throttle grip to the fully closed position.
+For further information, see page 42. - If the engine does not start on the first try, repeat the procedure.
+If the engine fails to start after 4 or 5 tries, open the throttle a small amount (between 1/8 and 1/4) and try again.
+Also if the engine is warm and fails to start, open the throttle a same amount and try to start the engine again.
+If the engine still fails to start, see page 74.

-Electric start / prime start models
+Electric start / remote control models